Powerful Lessons My Parents Did Not Teach Me

 I can’t take on everything a parent does.
 Disciplining a child, especially one that is not yours, is a very fine line that I don’t want to straddle.
 I tried putting her in time out couple times and it really wasn’t helpful.
 She ended up being scared of me which is not what I want.
 I’m better leaving that up to her mom.
 What I did find was helpful and the most useful was explaining why she got in trouble in the first place.
 I found what works the best is that I speak in a firm, but clear tone.
 And I’ll always ask her questions to make sure she understands, instead of just telling her what we expect from her.
 To hear her tell us helps me know that she understands the lesson that we’re trying to teach her instead of going in one ear and out the other.

 I read this article and noticed that even though we directly teach Malia what we believe is right and wrong, it’s also the things that we unconsciously do that she will learn from us as well.
 We always eat together at the table.
 We don’t watch TV while we eat.
 We’ll try not to play with our phones at the table.
 We pray before we go to sleep.
 I’ve always made it a point that whenever we pick up Malia, whether from school or from her dad, I’ll ask her how her day was or how her weekend was.
 I want her to know that we care about what she does at school.
-And even though I’m not too fond of her dad, it’s important to me that she knows that I do want her to enjoy her time while she’s there.

 During the week, Mary leaves work early to pick Malia up from her dad.
 Whenever my phone rings shortly after the 5 pm pick up time, I know it’s Malia wanting to talk to me (which is a big deal by itself).
 As usual, I ask her how her day was and ask what they were doing.
 Yesterday, however, was the first time that she asked me how my day was.
 I was already having a great day but that just made my week.